Asian stocks gain after Chinese assurances over slowdown

-SINGAPORE (AP) — Asian markets were mostly higher Monday as Chinese benchmarks rallied after officials put a positive spin on the country’s slowing economy.
+SINGAPORE (AP) — Asian markets advanced Monday, lifted by Chinese benchmarks after officials put a positive spin on the country’s slowing economy.

 WALL STREET: Better-than-expected earnings reports by companies such as Procter & Gamble, American Express and PayPal gave U.S. indexes an early lift on Friday.
 But the momentum was lost when data showed that U.S. home sales fell for the sixth month in a row.
 The S&P 500 index was less than 0.1 percent lower at 2,767.78.
 The Dow Jones Industrial Average finished 0.3 percent higher at 25,444.34, while the Nasdaq composite fell 0.5 percent to 7,449.03.
 The Russell 2000 index of smaller-company stocks tumbled 1.2 percent to 1,542.04, its lowest in almost six months, partly because of worries over rising interest rates.

-CHINESE GROWTH: The Chinese economy grew at a 6.5 percent annual pace, its slowest since 2009 in the quarter ending in September, official data showed.
-Officials quickly moved to calm nerves surrounding growth that has been softening even before Washington raised tariffs on hundreds of billions of dollars in Chinese goods.
+CHINESE GROWTH: The Chinese economy grew at a 6.5 percent annual pace, its slowest since 2009, in the quarter ending in September.
+Officials quickly moved to calm nerves surrounding growth that was softening even before Washington raised tariffs on hundreds of billions of dollars in Chinese goods.
 The Chinese stock market has sagged 30 percent since January.
-China’s economic czar, Vice Premier Liu He, said the decline was “creating good investment opportunities” and central bank governor Yi Gang insisted that the “current economic fundamentals are good.”
+China’s economic czar, Vice Premier Liu He, said the decline was “creating good investment opportunities.”

 Most Read Business Stories